-X-ray free electron lasers (XFELs) have bright enough and short enough pulses that one can combine the information from a large number of molecules and generate a 3D structure by computationally determining the orientation and other unmeasured variables.
+X-ray free electron lasers (XFELs) have bright enough and short enough pulses that one can combine the information from a large number of molecules and generate a 3D structure by computationally determining the orientation and other unmeasured (latent) variables.1

-We participate (and sometimes lead) XFEL experiments which push the limits of these techniques, and then execute the entire analysis pipeline from raw data to structure.
-In addition, we develop new algorithms to improve the efficiency of these techniques and broaden the range of applications.
+Our group performs XFEL experiments which push the limits of these techniques2, and then execute the entire analysis pipeline from raw data to structure.
+Recently, we have been pursuing a holographic reference-enhancement configuration to improve the efficiency of imaging weakly scattering biomolecules.3

 X-ray crystallography remains the dominant method to obtain high resolution structures of proteins and other biomolecules.
-This is because the diffraction signal is concentrated in bright Bragg peaks, giving good signal-to-noise and making subtracting the diffuse background easier.
+This is because the diffraction signal is concentrated in bright Bragg peaks, giving good signal-to-noise to high resolution and making subtracting the diffuse background easier.

 However, part of this diffuse 'background' is cause by the disorder in these crystals.
 And in fact, if the disorder is correlated i.e. multiple atoms moving coherently, the scattering pattern has features which inform us about this coherent motion1.
 Thus, we get information about how the proteins move naturally.

-One simple form of disorder seen in some crystals is rigid-body-like motion where the entire molecule moves together, primarily because the crystal contacts are much weaker than the internal structure.
-In these cases, the diffuse scattering is directly related to the molecular transform, and so can be used to get a higher resolution structural model of the protein2,3.
+One component of disorder seen in some protein crystals is rigid-body-like motion where the entire molecule moves together, primarily because the crystal contacts are weaker than the internal bonding of the tertiary and quaternary structure.
+In these cases, the diffuse scattering is directly related to the molecular transform, and so can be used to get a higher resolution structural model of the protein2.

 1. Ayyer, Chapman, Yefanov.
-"Structure Determination by Continuous Diffraction from Imperfect Crystals" In X-ray Free Electron Lasers - A Revolution in Structural Biology, In Press
+"Structure Determination by Continuous Diffraction from Imperfect Crystals" In: X-ray Free Electron Lasers.
+Springer, Cham (2018)

 Incoherent light does not produce stable interference patterns (the overlapping light from two red LEDs won't create fringes).
 However, they do produce transient patterns which are stable over the coherence time.
 If we can measure these transient patterns and somehow average the information, we can obtain the structure of the source distribution.

-We want to demonstrate and use the effect with atomic fluorescence, which also has the same random phases.
+We have demonstrated this effect with atomic fluorescence2, which also has the same random phases and we want to develop this into an imaging technique.
 One powerful application of this technique would be sensitivity to the energy of the emitted photon.
-The degree of interference would depend on the electronic states of the interfering atoms.
-We thus have the tantalizing possibility of atomically spatially resolved spectroscopy.
+The degree of interference would depend on the electronic states of the interfering atoms, suggeting the tantalizing possibility of performing spectroscopy with atomic spatial resolution.